 A word about timing: SIBO treatment begins with an antibiotic, herbs, or elemental diet to kill the bacteria.
 Upon starting, if the person is NOT doing any type of special diet, I usually have them wait until after their antibiotic or anti-microbial treatment before starting SIBO-specific healing diets UNLESS they have severe bloating or symptoms that interfere with their lives day to day.
 Then I’ll have them start the diet sooner.
 Often during the herbal or antibiotic treatment I’ll just tell them to avoid the foods that seem to irritate SIBO people the most, like garlic, onion, and apple.

 Once the kill phase is complete and the person has retested to make sure SIBO is gone, the diet I recommend most often is a combo SCD and low FODMAP diet.
 This diet was developed by SIBO expert Dr. Alison Siebecker.
 It excludes the more fermentable carbohydrate starches that irritate the small intestine.
 It’s based in part on the specific carbohydrate diet.
 It’s fairly restrictive and low carb because the higher starch veggies like potatoes and root vegetables seem to be the most problematic for people.
 You can download the chart here.
-I have people avoid the foods in the first 2 columns initially, then diversify from there once they feel better.
+I have people avoid the foods in the red and orange columns initially, then diversify from there once they feel better.
 I have the most success using this diet.